API boundary

 No. ChatGPT subscription access and OpenAI API billing are separate.
 If a workflow uses an API key, model that cost from the OpenAI API pricing path rather than the ChatGPT seat price.

-For individual review work, start with the lowest ChatGPT plan that provides enough Codex usage.
-For team review workflows, compare Business controls, Codex-only seats, and API-based automation.
+For individual review work, start with the lowest ChatGPT plan that provides enough usage.
+For teams, compare standard Business controls and workspace credits; only workspaces with a seat before June 24, 2026 or a pending invite as of June 24 should consider legacy Codex-only seats.
+API-based automation remains separate.

 Internal links